-The Daniel L. Goodwin College of Education at Northeastern is the University’s oldest academic unit.
+The Daniel L. Goodwin College of Education (GCOE) at Northeastern is the University’s oldest academic unit.
 Our pioneering emphasis on urban education has become increasingly important, winning many awards for best practices in global diversity.

 Goodwin College News and Activities